adam-zhu/functional-react-spa-starter/README.md

 # Architecture

-The general pattern of the app can be described as a loop.
-We call this the "main loop".
-It is:
+The general pattern of each route can be described as a loop:

 ```
- __ transform state into render props
+ __ gather state and transform into render props
 |  |
 |  render returns vDOM bound w/ event listeners
 |  |
-|  (react vDOM diff/patch > user interacts with screen and fires event listener)
+|  (react vDOM diff/patch > user interacts with screen and fires listener)
 |  |
 |  listener executes logic and dispatches an action to a reducer
 |  |